emqxarchive/emqx-docs-en/source/deploy.rst

 Deploying on private network
 ----------------------------

-Direct connection of EMQ cluster
+Direct connection of EMQ X cluster
 ----------------------------------

-EMQ X cluster should be DNS-resolvable and the clients access the cluster via domain name or IP list:
+*EMQ X* cluster should be DNS-resolvable and the clients access the cluster via domain name or IP list:

-1. Deploy EMQ X cluster.
-Please refer to the sections of 'Installation' and 'EMQ X nodes clustering' for details.
+1. Deploy *EMQ X* cluster.
+Please refer to the sections of 'Installation' and '*EMQ X* nodes clustering' for details.

 2. Enable the access to the MQTT ports on the firewall (e.g. 1883, 8883).

-3. Client devices access the EMQ X cluster via domain name or IP list.
+3. Client devices access the *EMQ X* cluster via domain name or IP list.

 ..
 NOTE:: This kind of deployment is NOT recommended.

 HAProxy -> EMQ X Cluster
 -------------------------

-HAProxy serves as a LB for EMQ X cluster and terminates the SSL connections:
+HAProxy serves as a LB for *EMQ X* cluster and terminates the SSL connections:

-1. Create EMQ X Cluster nodes like following:
+1. Create *EMQ X* Cluster nodes like following:

 +--------+-------------+
 | node   | IP          |